mdaffin/disconnected.systems/_posts/2015-11-12-bare-metal-assembly-on-the-teensy-3.1.md

 I started to look at bare metal programming on the Teensy 3.1 and found quite a few examples mainly based off the work of [Karl Lunt](http://www.seanet.com/~karllunt/bareteensy31.html).
-All of these examples include sevrial files and do not explain what they are for or where they are obtained.
+All of these examples include several files and do not explain what they are for or where they are obtained.
 I started to dig a bit deeper and found an nice guide to low level arm programming [here](http://bravegnu.org/gnu-eprog/) which explained what some of them where for.
 Then I found a minimal working example in pure assembly for the